4 min read

 To support this initiative, MIPI will extend its MIPI "Debug Over" family of specifications to include the UCIe transport.
 Targeted for completion in 2026, the new specification will enable the debugging of UCIe chiplets that are addressable over a UCIe-based topology within a SiP.
 The specification will leverage UCIe defined Management Transport infrastructure for debugging UCIe chiplets using MIPI defined standard debug protocols such as MIPI SneakPeek Protocol (SPP℠), MIPI System Trace Protocol (STP℠), and MIPI Trace Wrapper Protocol (TWP℠).

-This presentation will provide a preview of the forthcoming specification, explaining how it will support debug over UCIe in various Debug and Test System (DTS) and Target System (TS) configurations.
-The presentation will explain the detection, configuration, and collection of debug data from the UCIe chiplets in a SiP.
+This presentation provides a preview of the forthcoming specification, explaining how it will support debug over UCIe in various Debug and Test System (DTS) and Target System (TS) configurations.
+It covers the detection, configuration, and collection of debug data from the UCIe chiplets in a SiP.

 Presenters